-Hold the camera as described in page 19 and rotate it to a vertical position, placing your left elbow against your body for steady support.
+Hold the camera as described in page 23 and rotate it to a vertical position, placing your left elbow against your body for steady support.

-Range-View Finder Magnification Selector When easier and extremely sharp focusing is desired set the Selector to $1.5 \, \mathrm{x}$ by which the subject is magnified 1.5 times.
-Furthermore, the Selector selects three different magnified Field-of-View F, $1 \, \mathrm{x}$, and $1.5 \, \mathrm{x}$ -each of which corresponds to that of "Serenar" lenses with tocal length of 50 mm, 100 mm, and $1.35 \, \mathrm{mm}$, respectively.
+Range-View Finder Magnification Selector The Magnification Selector selects three different magnified Field-of-View-F, 1x, and 1.5x-for the Viewfinder.
+When easier and extremely sharp focusing is desired set the Selector to 1.5x by which the subject is magnified 1.5 times.

-If, however, a subject lies within a certain distance the View-finder will be attended with a parallax.
+The Field-of-View of F, 1x, and 1.5x correspond to that of the "Serenar" lenses with focal length of 50mm, 100mm, and 135mm, respectively.
+If, however, a subject lies within a certain distance the Viewfinder will be attended with a parallax.

-When the Selector is set to F the variation of Field-of-
+When the Selector is set to F the variation of Fieldof-View of the Viewfinder and that of the lens with focal length of 50mm at different distances will be as shown as in the diagram.
+Although some parallax is attended with, its effect in an actual photography negligible.

-View of the Viewfinder and that of the lens with focal legth of 50mm at different distances will be as shown as in the diagram.
-Field-of-View of the lens 50mm.
+Field of View of the lens (50mm).

-Field-of-View of the finder at 3.5 ft.
+Field of View of the finder at 3.5 ft.

-Field-of-View of the finder at 12 ft.
+Field of View of the finder at 12 ft.

-Field-of-View of the finder at infinity.
+Field of View of the finder at infinity.